 Key Federal Efforts:

-- NEW: Climate and other scenarios produced as input to the U.S. National Climate Assessment
+- Climate and other scenarios produced as input to the U.S. National Climate Assessment

-- NEW: Technical Inputs to the National Climate Assessment
+- Technical Inputs to the National Climate Assessment

 - U.S. Fish and Wildlife Service’s Strategic Plan for Responding to Accelerating Climate Change